DosimOnline/DosimOnline/README.md

-DosimOnline dev branch
+Dosim Online dev branch
 ===========

-A branch contains the newest and buggiest version of Dosim Online.
+A branch that contains the newest and buggiest version of Dosim Online.
+Every single change will be pushed to this branch.